jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

 across the globe so that half the people are on zoom calls at any time, and many wake up early to talk to India and Asia.
 The in-office workstations in most locations are minimalist and uncomfortable.
 Due to unassigned first-come-first-served seating, we can't even personalize keyboard and mouse to fit our comforts.
-Finally, there's a huge disparity in amenities from one office to the next.
+There is also a huge disparity in amenities from one office to the next.
 Most of us will not be assigned to the new, highly-automated building on Park Avenue in NYC.